 First Department of Psychiatry, Eginition Hospital, National and Kapodistrian University of Athens Medical School, Greece

-Gabapentinoids are medications used in range of neurological or psychiatric conditions: some (gabapentin, pregabalin) have widespread clinical use, but others (gabapentin enacarbil [a pro-drug], phenibut) are available in only few countries.
-Gabapentin and pregabalin have analgesic, anticonvulsant and anxiolytic effects, and are two of the most prescribed medicines, though often outside the terms of market authorisations: for example, in the United Kingdom at least half of all gabapentinoid prescriptions may be ‘off-label’ [Montastruc et al., 2018], and concerns regarding widespread non-prescribed use led to reclassification of gabapentin and pregabalin as Class C controlled substances with accompanying regulations regarding prescriptions, in April 2019.
+Gabapentinoids are medications used in a range of neurological or psychiatric conditions: some (gabapentin, pregabalin) have widespread clinical use, but others (gabapentin enacarbil [a pro-drug], phenibut) are available in only few countries.
+Gabapentin and pregabalin have analgesic, anticonvulsant and anxiolytic effects, and are two of the most prescribed medicines, though often outside their market authorisations: for example, in the United Kingdom at least half of all gabapentinoid prescriptions may be ‘off-label’ [Montastruc et al., 2018], and concerns regarding widespread non-prescribed use led to reclassification of gabapentin and pregabalin as Class C controlled substances with accompanying regulations regarding prescriptions, in April 2019.

-Gabapentinoids are substituted derivatives of gamma-aminobutyric acid (GABA) and share the property of blocking α2δ-subunit-containing voltage-gated calcium channels within the central nervous system, most prominently after prolonged administration [Dolphin, 2016].
-Their molecular pharmacological mechanisms are complex [Calandre et al., 2016].
-Although gabapentin is a structural analogue of GABA, it does not bind to GABA receptors, or convert into GABA or another GABA receptor agonist, or modulate GABA transport or metabolism: furthermore, it is not a direct calcium channel blocker, but disrupts the regulatory function of α2δ subunits and their interactions with other proteins.
+Gabapentinoids are substituted derivatives of gamma-aminobutyric acid (GABA) and block α2δ-subunit-containing voltage-gated calcium channels within the central nervous system, most prominently after prolonged administration [Dolphin, 2016].
+Molecular pharmacological mechanisms are complex [Calandre et al., 2016].
+Although gabapentin is a structural analogue of GABA, it does not bind to GABA receptors, or convert into GABA or another GABA receptor agonist, or modulate GABA transport or metabolism: furthermore, it is not a direct calcium channel blocker, but disrupts regulatory functions of α2δ subunits and their interactions with other proteins.
 It induces glutamate release from astrocytes in the locus coeruleus by an α2δ-independent mechanism and inhibits GABA release; these potentially anxiogenic effects are countermanded by increased expression of GABAA receptor expression within the hippocampus with increased tonic inhibitory conductance, occurring alongside α2δ-dependent anxiolytic mechanisms.
-Pregabalin shows high affinity binding to Type 1 and Type 2 proteins of the α2δ subunit of P/Q type voltage-gated calcium channels: it does not bind directly to GABAA or GABAB receptors or to sites allosterically linked to GABA but increases the density of GABA transporter proteins and extracellular GABA through a dose-dependent increase in L-glutamic acid decarboxylase activity.
+Pregabalin shows high affinity binding to Type 1 and Type 2 proteins of the α2δ subunit of P/Q type voltage-gated calcium channels: it does not bind directly to GABAA or GABAB receptors or to sites allosterically linked to GABA but increases density of GABA transporter proteins and extracellular GABA through a dose-dependent increase in L-glutamic acid decarboxylase activity.
 Through effects on calcium channels, pregabalin reduces glutamate release and may reduce synthesis of excitatory synapses and block ‘trafficking’ of new voltage-gated calcium channels to the cell surface.

 Gabapentin and pregabalin have addictive potential and the risk of misuse [Evoy et al., 2021].
-There were few pre-clinical studies of abuse potential with gabapentin before it became available for clinical use, but a systematic review indicates it can be taken for recreation, ‘self-medication’ or intentional self-harm: patients with a history of substance abuse, especially those with current or previous opioid misuse, are at particular risk [Smith et al., 2016].
-For pregabalin, the findings of 17 pre-clinical investigations are inconsistent: it may have direct and indirect effects on the reward system, and so possess the potential for abuse, but also attenuates opiate withdrawal symptoms and reduces alcohol consumption in animal models of opiate and alcohol dependence.
+There were few pre-clinical studies of abuse potential with gabapentin before it became available for clinical use, but a systematic review indicates it can be taken for recreation, ‘self-medication’ or intentional self-harm: patients with a history of substance abuse, especially current or previous opioid misuse, are at particular risk [Smith et al., 2016].
+For pregabalin, the findings of 17 pre-clinical investigations are inconsistent: it may have direct and indirect effects on the reward system, and so possess potential for abuse, but also attenuates opiate withdrawal symptoms and reduces alcohol consumption in animal models of opiate and alcohol dependence, and been found helpful in facilitating withdrawal from alcohol, benzodiazepines, nicotine and zolpidem.
 ‘Euphoria’, described in ~5% of participants in early clinical trials with pregabalin for epilepsy [Zaccara et al., 2011], appears dose-dependent, is seen across indications, and has an uncertain course.
 Supra-therapeutic doses of pregabalin can result in a sense of contentment, enhanced empathy, increased sociability, dissociation and disinhibited behaviour, and non-prescribed use is reported, particularly in patients with a history of substance use disorders, or after high dosage [Hägg et al., 2020].